kanedu828/MineCord/README.md

 Commit into the development branch and make a PR.
 I'll be happy to review them.
 Feel free to fix bugs, add anything from Projects, or add more caves and equipment!

+### Setup
+Create a virtual environment with `$python3 -m venv venv`.\
+Activate the venv with `$source venv/bin/activate`.\
+Install dependencies with `pip install -r requirements.txt`.
+(You may need an extra dependency not correctly listed in requirements.txt.
+Install here: https://github.com/Rapptz/discord-ext-menus) \
+Create a `.env` file and populate the fields with the proper values.\
+Start bot with `$python3 main.py`

 ## Commands

 `;mine` Mine in the current cave you are in.\